HIRTA-HC/MOD-EHR/README.md

 <!-- GETTING STARTED -->
 ## Product Design

-The diagram below details the exchange of data between the TMS (provided by Via) and the Medicaid broker's trip API (provided by Lyft).
+The diagram below details the exchange of data between the MOD Platform TMS, EHR API (once available) and the EHR Middleware.
+Currently, the data flows that are shown coming from the EHR API are collected via a webform built into the EHR middleware product.

 ![EHR](/images/EHR.png)

 ### Data Access

-The middleware accesses rider and trip data through the MOD Platform TMS API (Via) and will access medical appointment data through the EHR API when available.
+The middleware accesses rider and trip data through the MOD Platform TMS API and will access medical appointment data through the EHR API when available.
 Currently, medical appointment data is entered into the EHR webpage in a format that mimicks what will be expected through the EHR software.
 Steps to access these APIs and further documentation are described below.

 #### Via